 Lunch and a certificate of participation for 5 hours of SBEC and G/T approved professional development are provided at all "LTA/MFAH" teacher workshops.
 Registration is $45 for MFAH Members and $50 for nonmembers.
 Preregistration is required.Top

 Texas Art Education Association (TAEA)

-At this annual two-day event, artists and art educators present multiple sessions on art-making, art history, and art education.
-Each session is based on works of art from the MFAH collections and includes a studio component, held at the museum's Glassell School of Art.
+At this annual two-day event, artists and art educators present sessions on art-making, art history, and art education.
+Each session is based on works of art from the MFAH collections and includes a studio component, held at the Museum's Glassell School of Art.
 Session topics include ceramics, drawing in the galleries, painting, jewelry making, printmaking, and more.
 Registration for each session occurs on-site on a first-come, first-served basis beginning at 8:30 a.m. each day.
 Multiple workshops are repeated both days, with the opportunity to attend two 2½-hour workshop sessions per conference day.

-The Learning Through Art program at the Museum of Fine Arts, Houston, receives generous funding from The Boeing Company and the Chevron Corporation.
+The “Learning Through Art” program at the Museum of Fine Arts, Houston, receives generous funding from Cameron International Corporation.

-All education programs at the Museum of Fine Arts, Houston, receive endowment income from funds provided by Caroline Wiess Law; the National Endowment for the Humanities; the William Randolph Hearst Foundation; the Fondren Foundation; BMC Software, Inc.; the Wallace Foundation; the Louise Jarrett Moran Bequest; the Neal Myers and Ken Black Children’s Art Fund; the Favrot Fund; and Gifts in honor of Beth Schneider.Top
+All education programs at the Museum of Fine Arts, Houston, receive endowment income from funds provided by Caroline Wiess Law; The National Endowment for the Humanities; the William Randolph Hearst Foundation; the Fondren Foundation; BMC Software, Inc.; the Wallace Foundation; the Louise Jarrett Moran Bequest; the Neal Myers and Ken Black Children’s Art Fund; the Favrot Fund; and Gifts in honor of Beth Schneider.Top